Siddharth Balachandran: Philanthropic and community involvement

 During the 2009–2010 economic downturn, Balachandran worked with the Indian Consulate in Dubai to support expatriate families affected by job losses.
-He has been associated with initiatives of the Al Jalila Foundation, SmartLife Dubai, KMCC Dubai, Dubai Autism Centre, Science India Forum UAE, Abu Dhabi Centre for Special Needs, Al Noor Training Centre, Rashid Pediatric Centre, and Senses Residential and Day Care Centre for Special Needs.
+He has supported various UAE-based organizations, including the Al Jalila Foundation, SmartLife Dubai, KMCC Dubai, Dubai Autism Centre, Science India Forum UAE, Abu Dhabi Centre for Special Needs, Al Noor Training Centre, Rashid Pediatric Centre, and Senses Residential and Day Care Centre for Special Needs.
 He is affiliated with the Indian Social and Cultural Centre in Abu Dhabi and is a board member of Chinmaya International Residential School in India.

-In 2024, he contributed AED 10 million to the Mothers' Endowment Campaign, which supports global education projects, Buimerc Corporation Ltd pledged AED 20 million towards an endowment building for the Fathers' Endowment Campaign.
-In April 2025, he became one of five founding trustees of the UAE-India Friendship Hospital, a non-profit healthcare initiative supported by the Dubai Health Authority and the Government of India.
-The project aims to provide affordable medical care for low-income and blue-collar workers in the UAE.
+In 2024, Balachandran contributed AED 10 million to the Mothers' Endowment Campaign for global education.
+Through Buimerc Corporation, he also pledged AED 20 million to the Fathers' Endowment Campaign for the construction of endowment buildings.
+In 2025, he became a founding trustee of the UAE-India Friendship Hospital, a non-profit initiative developed with the Dubai Health Authority to provide affordable healthcare for low-income workers.
+The project provides affordable medical care for low-income and blue-collar workers in the UAE.
+For his contributions, he was awarded the Mohammed bin Rashid Al Maktoum Medal for Philanthropy in 2025.